The 20 States with the Highest Cancer Rates

 At 466.4 per 100,000, Georgia’s cancer diagnosis rate places it as the 16th worst in the nation, and its cancer death rate of 165.6 per 100,000, places it above the nation’s average.
 Check out the 15 things that cancer doctors do to prevent cancer.

 This state’s diagnosis rate of 466.2 per 100,000 puts it 17th worst in the nation.
 At 168.5 per 100,000, Illinois ranks slightly higher than the US average in terms of cancer deaths.
 As in many other states, lung, breast and prostate cancer top the list of diagnoses and cancer-related deaths.
-Screening is the best way to catch cancers early when they are in their most treatable stages, but here are the cancer screening tests you probably don’t need.
+Screening is the best way to catch cancers early when they are in their most treatable stages.

 At 18, the tobacco state of North Carolina ranks slightly better than Illinois in cancer diagnoses at 466.1 per 100,000, but its cancer death rate of 167 per 100,000 is below average.
 The prevalence of lung cancer (almost 69 diagnoses out of 100,000 cases versus the national average of 59) may account for the higher-than-average cancer mortality rate in North Carolina.
 Quitting smoking is the best thing you can do to lower your risk for lung cancer.
 Here are seven ways to take back your health after you kick this habit.